Bancha Haru (Spring Bancha) Green Tea

 Bancha Haru (SpringBancha) – not just another Bancha!

-Unlike most Bancha teas, our Bancha “Haru” (= “Bancha of spring”) is harvested in very early spring time (prevernal).
-Picked are the leaves from the previous year, which over winter had time to accumulate special taste and aroma substances.
-This early picking also supports the growth of the new spring’s young shoots.
+Unlike most Bancha teas, the picking of our Bancha “Haru” (= “Bancha of spring”) already takes place prevernally.
+Picked are the leaves from the previous year, after accumulating special taste and aroma substances during winter.
+This particular early picking also supports the growth of the new spring’s young shoots.
 Home of this tea is the region around Kagoshima, capital city of the prefecture with the same name located on the island Kyushu on the most southern tip of Japan.